KarlVM12/Interactive-Lab-Hub/Lab 3/README.md

     - Plant Pal: Take a relaxing walk in the sun and the through the forest, that usually helps you clear your mind !
 5. Ending interaction
     - User: Good night plant !
     - Plant Pal: Night !
-I'll be dreaming of more sun !
+Can't wait for the morning !

 ### Acting out the dialogue